 Clarrie Gibbons building in 1940.

-Why we are doing this work
+Why we did this work

 The century-old building is a heritage-listed building in the District Plan.
 It was designed by the City Engineer as one of many public utility buildings in Wellington to serve as a tram shelter and women’s restroom.